 K2 makes great snow sports gear – end of story!
 These simple bindings forgo fancy adaptations to capitalize on something everyone needs.
 Reliability, simplicity, and pure proven function.

-Available only in blaze orange, your friends will definitely be able to pick you out in the lift lines.
+Available in red and blue, your friends will definitely be able to pick you out in the lift lines.
 I love the amply padded highback that’s moderately tall for a good mix of butter and control.

 Formed EVA padding in baseplate is pretty standard but absolutely crucial to the perfect binddings.